-As at 31 December 2016, accounts receivable of approximately RMB9,626 million (2015: approximately RMB12,014 million) were neither past due nor impaired.
+As at 31 December 2017, accounts receivable of approximately RMB10,284 million (2016: approximately RMB9,626 million) were neither past due nor impaired.
 Receivables that were neither past due nor impaired relate to a wide range of customers for whom there was no recent history of default.

-Accounts receivable of approximately RMB1,890 million (2015: approximately RMB1,619 million) were past due but not impaired.
-Such overdue amounts can be recovered based on past experience.
+Accounts receivable of approximately RMB1,314 million (2016: approximately RMB1,890 million) were past due but not impaired.
 The aging analysis of these receivables is as follows:

-Receivables that were past due but not impaired relate to a number of independent customers that have a good track record with the Group.
-Based on past experience, management believes that no impairment allowance is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
+Receivables that were past due but not impaired mainly due to no objective evidence of impairment occurred.
+Based on past experience, management believes that no impairment allowance is necessary in respect of these balances as there has not been a significant change in credit quality.

 The nature of prepayments and other current assets, net of allowance for doubtful debts, are as follows:

-(i) The Group offers preferential packages to the customers which include the bundle sales of mobile handsets and provision of service.
+The Group offers preferential packages to the customers which include the bundle sales of mobile handsets and provision of service.
 The total contract consideration of such preferential packages is allocated to service revenue and sales of handsets based on their relative fair values.
 For those contractual preferential packages which the prepaid amounts from customers less than the fair value of the mobile handsets, the revenue relating to the sale of the handsets is recognised when the titles are passed to the customers and are calculated under the aforementioned relative fair value method, which results in the corresponding receivable for the sales of mobile handsets.
 The receivable for the sales of mobile handsets is gradually recovered during the contract period when the customers pay the monthly package fee.
-Receivables to be gradually recovered beyond one year amounted to RMB1,432 million (2015: RMB1,273 million), and are included in longterm other assets (see Note 21(iii)).
+Receivables to be gradually recovered beyond one year amounted to RMB753 million (2016: RMB1,432 million), and are included in long-term other assets (see Note 22(iii)).

 Prepayments and other current assets are expected to be recovered or recognised as expenses within one year.

-(i) In order to carry on its business, Finance Company placed statutory reserve deposits with the People’s Bank of China according to “Notice of the People’s Bank of China on Implementing the Average Method to Assess Deposit Reserves” (Yinfa No. 289) (Translated from《 中 國人民銀行關於實施平均法考核存款準備金的通知》（銀發289號）).
+In order to carry on its business, Finance Company placed statutory reserve deposits with the People’s Bank of China according to “Notice of the People’s Bank of China on Implementing the Average Method to Assess Deposit Reserves” (Yinfa No.289) (Translated from《 中國人民銀行關於實施平均法考核存款準備金的通知》（銀發289號）).
 These statutory reserve deposits are not available for use by the Group in daily operations.

-Accordingly, CUCL appropriated approximately RMB47 million (2015: approximately RMB874 million) to the general reserve fund for the year ended 31 December 2016.
+Accordingly, CUCL appropriated approximately RMB50 million (2016: approximately RMB47 million) to the general reserve fund for the year ended 31 December 2017.

 Other reserve mainly represents the difference between the consideration and the net assets value for business combination of entities and businesses under common control and the effect of CUCL’s capitalisation of retained profits.

-The Board has resolved not to pay a final dividend for the year ended 31 December 2016.
+At a meeting held on 15 March 2017, the Board of the Directors of the Company resolved not to pay a final dividend for the year ended 31 December 2016.

-As at 31 December 2016, long-term bank loans of approximately RMB70 million (31 December 2015: approximately RMB88 million) were guaranteed by third parties.
+As at 31 December 2017, long-term bank loans of approximately RMB105 million (2016: approximately RMB173 million) were guaranteed by third parties.

 The repayment schedule of the long-term bank loans is as follows:

 On 3 April 2014, the Company established a Medium Term Note Programme (the “MTN Programme”), under which the Company could offer and issue notes of aggregate principal amount of up to RMB10 billion.
 Notes under the MTN Programme (the “Notes”) will be denominated in RMB and are to be issued to professional investors outside the United States.
-On 16 April 2014, the Company completed the issue of Notes in an aggregate nominal amount of RMB4 billion pursuant to the MTN Programme, with a maturity of 3 years and at an interest rate of 4.00% per annum.
+On 16 April 2014, the Company completed the issue of Notes in an aggregate nominal amount of RMB4 billion pursuant to the MTN Programme, with a maturity of 3 years and at an interest rate of 4.00% per annum, and was fully repaid in April 2017.
 On 24 July 2014, the Company completed the issue of Notes in an aggregate nominal amount of RMB2.5 billion with a maturity period of 2 years and at an interest rate of 3.80% per annum, and was fully repaid in July 2016.